 Fish, seafood, coconut, vegetables, beef, pork, poultry, rice and local spices are some of the main ingredients in Goan cuisine.
 If you only eat one Goan dish from this cookbook, then I would suggest the Goan fish curry as an exemplar of the cuisine with its use of ingredients and techniques.

 Goan food is often chilli hot and we can thank the Portuguese for that, as it was them who introduced chillies to India.
 They also brought potatoes, tomatoes, pineapples, guavas and cashews from South America to Goa and consequently the rest of India.

-Aside from this new produce, they popularised vinegar.
-Until then, vinegar had been limited to coconut or palm toddy vinegar, but was not commonly used.
+Aside from this new product, they popularised vinegar.
+Until then, vinegar had been limited to coconut or palm toddy vinegar but was not commonly used.
 Previously, the Hindus used kokum and the Muslims used tamarind.